Krejstrup/Assignment1Calc/README.md

 # Assignment1Calc
-This ia a small first Assignment in .Net Core C#
+This ia a small first Assignment in .Net Core C#.

-Task is to make a small and simple calculator in an console.
+The task is to make a small and simple calculator in an console.
 So a textbased calculator.

 The main task is to understand the fundamentals of C# and how to write a simple console application.